Loginistaken/PhotonEmber-Expedition-solar-absorbent-smart-gear/Heated-boots-lightPhysics.md

 Custom Elite	$2,550	Custom fit, electrochromic shell, choice of terrain tread, nameplate engraving

 🌌 For the Explorer of Tomorrow.
-Heated-boot light wieght physics™ 3.0 isn’t just a boot — it’s an exosystem for movement.
+Heated-boot light wieght physics 4.0 isn’t just a boot — it’s an exosystem for movement.
 It lifts.
 It warms.
 It adapts.
 It listens to your stride.
 It charges your gear.
 Every component is meticulously engineered to turn raw terrain into a lighter, warmer, smarter journey.